Have you ever wondered if it was healthy to let your children see you cry?

 Emotion coaching parents value negative emotions, are not impatient with a child’s expression of them, and use emotional experience as an opportunity for bonding by offering guidance through labeling emotions and problem-solving the issues at hand.”Dr. John Gottman

-Kids of emotional coaching parents fare better all the way around.
+Kids with emotional coaching parents fare better all the way around.

 I encourage my children to feel comfortable expressing their emotions in healthy ways.
 Example: my son’s tears in the car following his basketball tryout.
 Tears serve as another communication tool.